CodeChrisB/DartTime/README.md

 # DartTime

-A small Mqtt Client which is part of a bigger school project.
+A small mqtt client which is part of a bigger school project.
-In this game you can shoot darts on targets, there are multiple
+In this game you have to hit targets with darts, there are
-levels that get harder and harder.
-The goal is to the highest
+multiple difficulties (5 in total) that each add more obstacles, to block your sight of the targets.
+The goal of the game is to get the highest score possible.
-score possible.

 ## Base topic
 Since we use the HiveMc Online broker we need a unique base Topic.